A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: The MD-LDG method

 \section{The MD-LDG method}

-In this section, we introduce the numerical methods to solve the forward elliptic equations, especially, to solve \eqref{eq_int_DF} and \eqref{eq_int_DF_star}.
-The minimal dissipation local discontinuous Galerkin method (MD-LDG) \cite{CoDo07} is used to solve all the partial differential equations in each iteration step.
+\xs{In this section, we introduce the numerical methods to solve the derivative operators $DF$ and $(DF)^*$ in \eqref{eq_int_DF} and \eqref{eq_int_DF_star}, which involve several elliptic type equations.} The minimal dissipation local discontinuous Galerkin method (MD-LDG) \cite{CoDo07} is used to solve all the partial differential equations in each iteration step.
 MD-LDG method is a special LDG method for which the stabilization parameters are taken to be identically zero on all interior faces.

-Since our numerical examples are in two dimension, let us illustrate the MD-LDG formulation on the model problem on the domain $\Omega\in\mathbb{R}^2$.
-We remark that the formulation of MD-LDG in higher dimension is similar.
+Since our numerical examples are in two dimensions, let us illustrate the MD-LDG formulation on the model problem on the domain $\Omega\in\mathbb{R}^2$.
+We remark that the formulation of MD-LDG in higher dimensions is similar.

 where $\sigma(x,y)\in L^{\infty}(\Omega)$ satisfying $0<c_1<\sigma(x,y)<c_2$, $r(x,y)\in L^2(\Omega)$ and $b(x,y)\in L^2(\partial\Omega)$.

 In order to define the LDG method, we rewrite \eqref{eq:modeldg} into a system of the first order equations